-Our Family Support Program provides professional, culturally sensitive services to Aboriginal families.
+Our Targeted Early Intervention team (TEI) provides professional, culturally sensitive services to Aboriginal families.
 We strive to give our families a safer place to live in our community so they can live a happier and healthier life.
-Our family support workers use a strength-based family approach to help you and your family build and maintain strong networks.
+We use a strength-based family approach to help you and your family build and maintain strong networks.

-Our Early Family Support Program is focused on supporting families who care for children aged 0 to 5 years old.
-We support families with new babies, first-time parents, and teenage parents, in their journey to become the best they can be.
+We support families with new babies, first-time parents, teenage parents, families with older children, and families that feel like they would like support in their journey to become the best they can be.

-If you feel like being a parent is more than you bargained for, if being a parent is getting you down, if you’re missing the support and practical help of relatives and friends… Perhaps a family support worker could help!
+If you feel like being a parent or carer is more than you bargained for, if being a parent or carer is getting you down, if you’re missing the support and practical help of relatives and friends… perhaps we can help!

 - Listen to you